kanhaiya-2000/csn-291/README.md

 ```

 After few seconds,you will be automatically taken to localhost:3000.<br/>
-You can now login using your gsuite email id.
+You can now login/signup using your gsuite email id.